keirthana/anbox-cloud-docs/howto/instance/backup-and-restore.md

+(howto-backup-restore-application-data)=
+# How to back up and restore application data

 Backup and restoration of application data can be achieved easily with the `aam`  (Anbox Application Manager) utility helper installed in the image.
 The `aam` can bundle any necessary application data together into a tarball file or extract the tarball file to a particular application folder according to the specified package name.

 ## Back up application data